 Rights Respecting School

 In September 2016 we began our journey to become a ‘Rights Respecting School’, achieving Level 1 (SILVER) accreditation in July 2017.
-We are incredibly proud to say that in July 2018 we were assessed for Level 2 (GOLD) and are now the first and only school in St. Helens to have achieved this!
+We are incredibly proud to say that in July 2018 we were assessed for Level 2 (GOLD) and were the first school in St. Helens to achieve this!

 What is a 'Rights Respecting School'?